coronalabs/corona-docs/markdown/api/library/network/request.markdown

 ## Gotchas

 * You cannot execute a network request during an `applicationSuspend` or `applicationExit` [event][api.event.system.type].
-After Corona suspends, no callbacks will fire.
+When your application suspends, no callbacks will fire.
 You can work around this by saving the request you wish to make to a file upon suspension.
 Then, on an `applicationResume` [event][api.event.system.type], check if there is a pending request saved and, if so, execute it.

 * The `Content-Type` of requests defaults to `text/plain`.
 If you're `POST`-ing form data, you must set it appropriately <nobr>(see the [example](#HTTP_POST_with_custom_headers) below).</nobr>